SalifD-EE/pomocube_prototype1/README.md

 And voila, it’s much more responsive now, albeit with some oversensitivity issues with CW rotations that will need to be fixed later.

 And finally, I had to put it all together.
 Note to self: don’t make separate files to add new features.
 The merging process was tedious because by the time I had a functional menu, I had duplicated a lot of stuff from the main file.
 Playing spot the differences with code is not my idea of fun.
-Next time, I’m using version control, because I could have just made another branch instead of faffing around with careful copy-pasting.
+Next time, I’m using version control, because I could have just made another branch instead of messing around with careful copy-pasting.
 Anyway, I used this occasion to clean up my code by adding comments, simplifying some sections, creating some helper functions and whatnot.

 (Photo from day 5-6)

 ### Implementing a Buzzer

 The last major feature to implement was a passive buzzer.
-Getting that to work was surpringly hard.
+Getting that to work was surprisingly hard.
 The obvious option would have been to simply use Arduino’s delay() function, but that puts the entire program to a halt, which doesn’t work because the display needs to keep refreshing in the background.
 The classic millis() approach doesn’t work either, because playing a melody made of different notes and pauses would be impossible.
 Each new loop would forget the last note played and wouldn’t know which one to play next.
 The only way to stop that from happening is to create a sequencer, which is what I did.
 To that end, I created a struct called “Note”, which contains the frequency, duration and most importantly, how long to wait until the next note.
 Putting Notes into an array allows one to build any melody they wish by simply specifying which notes to play manually.
 A global variable named currentNote decides how far along we are in the sequence